 Wladimir J. van der Laan

-That said, anyone can be a Bitcoin Core developer, and any BC developer can verify the authenticity of the PGP keys of the above 5 devs at any time to help ensure the security of the project (this is done by running a verify commits script which backchecks all PGP keys).
+That said, anyone can be a Bitcoin Core developer, and any BC developer can verify the authenticity of the PGP keys of the above 5 devs at any time to help ensure the security of the project (this is done by running a which backchecks all PGP keys).

 Anyone can propose new changes to the code by opening a pull request, and any developer can review a pull request and provide feedback.
 You can read more about additional security features here.